silvershop/silvershop-core/docs/en/01_Getting_Set_Up/03_Troubleshooting.md

-# Troubleshooting

 If you have a common question needing a common answer, hopefully you can find it here.

 ## Which version of SilverStripe / shop / Payment should I use?

-This has been made much simpler with the introduction of composer.
+This has been made much simpler with the introduction of [composer](https://getcomposer.org/).

-Please refer to the requirements found on GitHub https://github.com/burnbright/silverstripe-shop.

 ## No products are showing up on my website!?